CANADA STOCKS-TSX futures indicate higher open

-The Toronto Stock Exchange’s S&P/TSX composite index advanced on Friday as a bullish U.S. jobs report helped ease concerns about the strength of the economic recovery and drove gains across most major sectors.
+The Toronto Stock Exchange’s S&P/TSX composite index ended little changed on Tuesday as worries about increasing tensions in the Middle East were overcome by gains in the natural resource sectors.

 (Morning News Call newsletter link.reuters.com/nex49s; The Day Ahead newsletter link.reuters.com/mex49s)